 Our Premiere Issue

-Bonus Includes Weekly Podcasts covering a current, past or future article of Kjrsos!
-Posted weekly on Mondays...
+Bonus Includes Monthly Podcasts covering a current, past or future article of Kjrsos!
+Posted on the first Monday of every month...
 Available for those signed up for the current issue giving you an opportunity to send in your comments, suggestions and questions for this current issue & articles.
-Each podcast hosted for an entire week before being replaced with the newest podcast each Monday!
+Each podcast hostedbefore being replaced with the newest podcast!

 Send us your questions, your thoughts, your insights, the insights the horses have shared with you that relates to what you have found within the pages here within the Kjrsos Magazine!